 Q. How do I know which vaccines are required for immigration purposes?

 A. A civil surgeon is required to follow the Technical Instructions for Civil Surgeons,.
 CDC publishes the vaccination requirements and immigration medical examination instructions (including a detailed table listing all required vaccines) at www.cdc.gov/immigrantrefugeehealth/exams/ti/civil/vaccination-civil-technical-instructions.html

 Q. Do I have to receive all the required vaccines, even though I have been vaccinated before?

-A. No. The civil surgeon will review your vaccination records at the time of your medical examination to see whether you have proof of earlier vaccinations against vaccine-preventable diseases that are appropriate for your age category.
+A. No. The civil surgeon will review your vaccination records at the time of your immigration medical examination to see whether you have proof of required vaccinations against vaccine-preventable diseases that are appropriate for your age category.
 It is important that you take any written vaccination documentation you may have to the civil surgeon when you have your immigration medical examination.

 If you lack any vaccinations required for your age category, the civil surgeon will administer the vaccines as needed.
 In the alternative, you can also choose to obtain the required vaccines from your private healthcare provider.
 However, because only a civil surgeon is authorized to complete the vaccination assessment on the Form I-693, you must return to the civil surgeon with the proof that you have received the missing vaccines.